 Best Time to Go: Avoid the rainy season

-Stay in Sharma Springs Bamboo House
+Enjoy a Luxurious Stay in Sharma Springs Bamboo House

 A wonderful work of architecture, the Sharma Springs Bamboo House is truly a place worth experiencing!
 Situated alongside the Ayung river in the Ubud district of Bali, the Sharma Springs Bamboo House is the latest in a collection of bamboo houses by Green Village.
 It is 6-storey high and comprises of 5 floors with 4 air-conditioned bedrooms and a host of facilities at your disposal.
 It is furnished with classy bamboo furniture.